brianl2/BrCancer_LHL_final/README.md

 Others have also used computer vision to try and diagnose cancer using MRI images, however the evaluation scores are much less reliable: https://www.mdpi.com/2076-3417/10/17/6109/pdf

+As a final note and some googling:
 A dataset for these MRI images was released in April of 2021, the dataset can be found here: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70226903#70226903bcab02c187174a288dbcbf95d26179e8

+Perhaps this will be the next project to tackle!